 A Better Way

 At its core, Natural Family Planning (NFP, also known as green sex or fertility awareness) is really about understanding how the female body works.
-Adult women are constantly undergoing cycles of fertility which have observable, physical signs that can be tracked to determine the times of fertility and infertility.
+Adult women are constantly undergoing cycles of fertility that have observable, physical signs that can be tracked to determine the times of fertility and infertility.
 Methods of NFP provide the tools with which to track these signs in order to achieve or postpone a pregnancy.